okta/workflows-templates/workflows/remote_sync/readme.md

     * Event Update User of Group
     * Event Remove User from Group
     * Event Add User to Group
     If the connection is not selected automatically, select the necessary connection manually.
 3. For the following flows, modify API URL and API Request JSON to match your remote system requirements:
     * [child]Create User via API
     * [child]Update User via API
     * [child]Delete User via API
    Select an appropriate HTTP connection of "none" for the "HTTP Raw Request" card
 4. Create an Okta group named "API Provisioning Group"
 5. Add a custom attribute to the Okta user profile name = 'customId' type=string
-   * This attribute will contain the user ID from Remote System
+   * This attribute will contain the user ID in the Remote System
 6. Ensure all these flows are turned on:
     *   Event Update User of Group
     *   Event Remove user From Group